EddyCosmology/noise-induced-quintessence/README.md

 ## Author's Note
 The draft contained in this repository is a very *ROUGH* draft.
 It will be fleshed out and refined and is not being presented as a complete work.

+### Status
+Exploratory independent research project by Micah David Thornton (@EddyCosmology).

+Feedback, comments, or collaboration welcome via Issues or X.
+If using/citing: Please reference the draft and this repo.
+Thank you and star if you like my work.

+**Keywords**: cosmology, dark energy, DESI DR2, evolving DE, stochastic collapse, vacuum suppression, objective collapse models, quintessence

+### License Information
+The preprint manuscript (PDF and LaTeX content) is additionally liscensed under Creative Commons Attribution 4.0 International (CC-BY-4.0): https://creativecommons.org/licenses/by/4.0/.
+Code and figures remain licensed under the MIT License (see LICENSE file).